divstechnologydev/moveo-one-segment-destination/README.md

 ## Sample app

-The [`sample/`](sample/) directory contains a minimal Android app that demonstrates both integration modes.
+The [`sample/`](sample/) directory contains a minimal Android app that demonstrates the integration.
 To run it:

 1. Open `sample/` in Android Studio.
 2. In `SampleApp.kt` replace `YOUR_SEGMENT_WRITE_KEY` and `YOUR_MOVEO_API_KEY` with your actual keys.